 Clicky-click the red button!

-In my “humble” opinion, it is the most powerful Hayduke map in existence, and it is FREE.
+These are the most powerful (and accurate) Hayduke maps in existence, and they’re FREE.
 I made you a free Hayduke Trail map because I want to help folks stay on the trail and reduce erosion.
 I also hope to encourage you to get more into making your own maps, using Caltopo!
 It’s excellent hike prep, poring over topo.
 DORK ALERT!

 This Hayduke map has been a work in progress.
 I’m still working through data gathered over four months ON THE HAYDUKE.
 Please contact me with concerns or edits.